AndhyGomez/Plan-It/README.md

 # Plan-It
-Plan-It is my first attempt at creating an android application.
-The app is a simple to-do-list app with most functionality one would expect on it.
+Plan-It is a simple to-do-list app with most functionality one would expect on it.

 ## Demo (Screenshots)